Translation Section Editors

 Given the geographical proximity as well as the massive air traffic between Taiwan and China, we have been on constant

-to respond to any epidemic on the other side of the Strait since the severe acute respiratory syndrome (SARS) outbreak
+alert and ready to respond to any epidemic on the other side of the Strait since the severe acute respiratory syndrome (SARS) outbreak

 in 2003.
 Key early measures we’ve taken to control the COVID-19 epidemic include: